-At Ohio Hospital for Psychiatry, we understand the very unique challenge that self-harm can inflict upon a person’s life.
-We offer a program that is tailored to meet those unique needs so that men and women can overcome this devastating impulse.
+At Ohio Hospital for Psychiatry, a leading hospital for self-harm in Columbus, we understand the very unique challenge that self-harm can inflict upon a person’s life.
+We offer treatment that is tailored to meet those unique needs so that men and women can overcome this devastating impulse.
 Located in Columbus, Ohio, we are a free-standing behavioral and mental health hospital designed to treat individuals suffering from a variety of mental illnesses and substance addictions.
 We are here to provide you with the help that you need and deserve.

 If someone in your life is walking down the destructive path of self-injury, you may be feeling helpless as to what you can do to help him or her stop the behavior.
 You might also be struggling with the frustration of not being able to understand why he or she would ever want to purposely hurt him or herself in the first place.
 Your feelings are completely understandable.
 It can be difficult for anyone to see how self-injury can be beneficial in any way.
 But, unfortunately, some people have found that this is the only way that they are able to cope with the negative emotions that they cannot seem to control.
 In many situations, the only way that these individuals can develop the tools to address their emotions in a healthy way is through intensive therapeutic treatment.

 Because of the sensitivity that surrounds the act of self-harm, you may feel nervous about presenting your loved one with the idea of receiving treatment.
 Approaching your loved one may be one of the most difficult things that you do, but it is essential that you understand that without an intervention it is possible that these behaviors will get worse, resulting in devastating effects.
-If you are apprehensive about confronting your loved one with your concerns, here are some suggestions to keep in mind:
+If you are apprehensive about confronting your loved one with your concerns, the staff at our hospital in Columbus has some suggestions to keep in mind: